 - Miss Kingston

 Here at Barnes Wallis Academy our aim is to support you in achieving the best that you can.
 The way that we support students is different for everyone.

 - Additional adult support in class

-- Small group work- dyslexia club, maths club, social skills club,
+- Small group work-dyslexia club, maths club and social skills clubs

 - One to one support for accelerated learning